Sylvia-Koto/appium-tests/README.md

 > "Build for reuse, test for resilience."

-Google Maps Test Automation with Appium — Djamo Technical Assignment
+Google Maps Test Automation with Appium

 * Context (English Version)

-This project corresponds to a technical test requested by the Djamo team .

 It involves writing an automated scenario on the Google Maps application .